MAESTRO DI MEMPHIS

 active in the 15th century

 Holy Family with Saint John the Infant

-There are no less than four seals in sealing wax on the back of the panel, which has probably been reduced in size in the past; two of them are still legible and feature a Crucifixion of Saint Andrew and a masonic symbol.
+On the reverse of the panel, probably resized in the past, there are four wax seals, two of which are still readable and depict a Crucifixion of St. Andrew and a Masonic symbol.